 Food Safety Supervisors (FSS)

-The FSS needs to have gained specific units of competency under the national Vocational Education Training system.
+The appointed FSS needs to have achieved specific national units of competency under the Vocational Education Training system.
+Training is delivered by Registered Training Organisations (RTOs) approved by the NSW Food Authority to ensure high quality training and consistent outcomes.

-From 1 September 2015 to be certified as an FSS for a food premise in NSW and issued a valid certificate, a person must attain required units of competency from an approved RTO under the FSS program.
+To be an FSS you must achieve the required units of competency from an RTO approved under the FSS program.

 - Training for food handlers